Answers to All Your Important Questions

 How do you dress for a ceremony?

 I will always dress dignified and appropriately for a ceremony.
-I usually wear a black suit with a shirt and tie that works well with your wedding attire.
-Upon request, I have also worn a ministerial robe (white) with a colorful and festive stole.
+I usually wear a black or grey suit with a shirt and tie that works well with your wedding attire.
+If the vibe you are going for is country, I am happy to wear jeans, boots, and a western shirt!

 What if we are getting married outside of the Denver area?